rjtwins/X4-Blender-Module-Drag-and-Drop/README.md

 # X4-Blender-Module-Drag-and-Drop
-Python script to enable drag and drop of hard-points in Blender (or any tool that can export to x3d).
+Python script to enable drag and drop of hard-points in Blender (or any tool that can export to x3d) for X4 foundations.
-To be clear here, this is NOT a tool that allows you to modify ships and import them.
-Just their surface hard-points.
-If you want to import/export ships I suggest you goto: https://forum.egosoft.com/viewtopic.php?f=181&t=404786#p4769763 or search the forums as there are several topics on this.

-Also keep an eye on the version sinse its still regularly updated.
+For python users:

-[spoiler title=For python script users]The script is written in python 3.7 so you will need a python installation :
+The script is written in python 3.7 so you will need a python installation : https://www.python.org/

-https://www.python.org/

 As well as the pyquaternion module.

-If you have no idea what I'm talking about here I suggest you use the EXE instead.
-[/spoiler]

-[url=https://www.youtube.com/watch?v=b8-ie1u05Lw] Short video tutorial [/url] (OUTDATED)
+www.youtube.com/watch?v=b8-ie1u05Lw Short video tutorial(OUTDATED)

 How this works
 -Convert your XML to DAE (https://forum.egosoft.com/viewtopic.php?f=181&t=404786#p4769763)